 *Note that Nicholas School staff members may not provide tax assistance, so please consult your income tax adviser for income tax and withholding advice, or visit Duke Finance for assistance.
 In order to receive payment for your fellowship, all payroll information must be completed by the student in person (Durham, NC) prior to the end of the Spring semester.

 Nicholas School students that accept a Stanback Fellowship are not eligible to receive additional Nicholas School internship funds.

 How to Apply

-Positions & application instructions will be posted on the Duke Environment Career Link.
+Positions and application instructions will be posted on Handshake.

 All students should request to be added to the Stanback mailing list.